Wills, Trusts & Probate

 Frequently Asked Questions About Medicaid Planning in Fillmore

-What is Medicaid planning and why is it important?
+What is Medicaid planning and why does it matter?

-How does the look-back period affect Medicaid eligibility?
+How does the look-back period affect my planning?

-Can I protect my home when applying for Medicaid?
+Can I protect my home while qualifying for Medicaid?

-How long does the Medicaid planning process take?
+How long does the Medicaid planning process typically take?

 Will Medicaid planning affect my ability to leave an inheritance?

-Is Medicaid planning only for the elderly?
+Is Medicaid planning only for seniors?

-Can I apply for Medicaid without planning?
+Can I apply for Medicaid without planning first?